TXiang-lab/JPEC/README.md

 Because **genotypes** and **LD blocks** are mandatory for all analyses, different analysis objectives are specified through the additional input files:

 1. **Pedigree only**
    JPEC automatically derives target offspring and candidate parents from the pedigree and attempts to correct all eligible parentage records.
-In this setting, the search is constrained by pedigree-based rules such as **delta_generation** or **delta_days**.
+In this setting, the search is constrained by pedigree-based rules such as **--delta_gen** or **--delta_day**.

 2. **Pedigree + target offspring**
    JPEC attempts to correct the parents of the specified target offspring, while candidate parents are identified from the pedigree under the same pedigree-based constraints.